 Multivariable Control Laboratory experiment 2 The Quadruple Tank1 Department of Automatic Control Lund Institute of Technology 1.
 Introduction The aim of this laboratory exercise is to study some different aspects of multivariable control systems.
 The ideas are illustrated on a quadruple-tank process with two inputs and two outputs.
 The process can be modified to have different dynamics: In one configuration the process is minimum phase, and in another configuration the process is nonminimum phase.
-In the lab we will study the pairing of different inputs and outputs, interaction between the control loops, decoupling, and fundamental limitations introduced by a nonminimum phase zero.
+In the lab we will study the pairing of inputs and outputs, interaction between the control loops, decoupling, and fundamental limitations introduced by a nonminimum phase zero.
 Preparations Solve problems 1-3 in exercise session 7.
 Read this lab manual carefully as well as the lecture notes on fundamental limitations.
 At the beginning of the lab, you should also be able to discuss the points below: Discussion points - 1.
 Give real-world examples of systems where the step response initially goes in the wrong direction. - 2.
 In which of the two possible process configurations is it easier to control the level of the lower tanks?
 Can you give an intuitive explanation? - 3.
 Consider the configuration where most of the water enters the upper tanks.
-Increase the speed of one pump while decreasing the other.
+Simultaneously increase the flow through pump 1 and decrease the flow through pump 2 by the same amount.
 What short-term effects do you expect?
-What long-term effects do you expect? - 4.
-Imagine a configuration where the flow from each pump is divided 50-50.
-Can you achieve different levels in the lower left and right tanks? $^{^1\}mathrm{Written}$ by Anton Cervin, latest updated 2009-09-17 by Kristian Soltesz
+What longterm effects do you expect? - 4.
+Imagine a configuration where the flow from each pump is divided 50-50, i.e. $\gamma = 0.5$.
+Can you achieve different levels in the lower left and right tanks? $^{^1\}mathrm{Written}$ by Anton Cervin, latest updated 2012-12-06 by Andreas Stolt